-- To encourage economic development at existing economic areas - To encourage retail development along Lower Street as the community's preferred retail heart - To encourage a diversity of business and the creation of a stronger visitor economy - To support home-based business to move to first premises through provision of a local business centre in the village

-• To protect the highest quality agriculture and horticultural land from unnecessary loss
+- To encourage retail development along Lower Street as the community's preferred retail heart whilst also supporting the other established commercial areas - To encourage a diversity of business and the creation of a stronger visitor economy - To support home-based business to move to first premises through provision of a local business centre in the village - To protect the agriculture and horticultural land from unnecessary loss

 3.4 The Core Strategy (and the HDPF) provides a clear policy framework for securing sustainable development and the Neighbourhood Plan will be in general conformity with the provisions of that framework.
-It defines Pulborough village as a 'Category 1 Settlement' (which the HDPF defines as a 'Larger Village') and Codmore Hill as a 'Category 2 Settlement' (a 'Smaller Village') in its settlement hierarchy.
+It defines Pulborough village as a 'Category 1 Settlement' (which the HDPF defines as a 'Larger Village') and Codmore Hill as a 'Category 2 Settlement' (but defined as part of Pulborough village in the HDPF) in its settlement hierarchy.
 It also establishes clear policies for the protection of the countryside and heritage character of the District.